demisto/content/Packs/Rapid7_InsightIDR/Integrations/Rapid7_InsightIDR/insightidr_description.md

 #Rapid7 InsightIDR: Cloud-based SIEM

 ##Authentication
 Before you start, make sure that you have an API key with Read/Write privileges.
+###Generating API Keys
+1. Log into Rapid7 InsightIDR
+2. Press on settings and select API Keys
+3. Generate a new API key

-This integration was integrated and tested with version xx of insightidr
+This integration was integrated and tested with version v1 of InsightIDR API
 ## Configure insightidr on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.